menu

 Vintondale is a tiny borough located in the state of Pennsylvania.
 With a population of 407 people and just one neighborhood, Vintondale is the 1018th largest community in Pennsylvania.
-Vintondale has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Much of the housing stock in Vintondale was built prior to World War II, making it one of the older and more historic boroughs in the country.

-Vintondale is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Vintondale is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Vintondale is a borough of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Vintondale who work in healthcare suport services (16.56%), office and administrative support (14.72%), and sales jobs (9.82%).

 Vintondale’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.